groupon/ansible-silo/docs/index.md

 The APK package repository of Alpine only holds the very latest version of a package.
 This makes it currently impossible to install exact package versions and building of the image would fail once a new version of a package was released.

 To ensure we are never forced to update any dependency when we build the silo Docker image, all APK dependencies are stored in the Docker image [ansible-silo-base].
-If required, this image can be built and uploaded with the command `./build -i base -v 1.2.3 -p`.
+If required, this image can be built and uploaded with the command `make ansible-silo-base push-base`.
 Make sure to afterwards update the tag in the [`Dockerfile`] and release a new version of ansible-silo.

 ## License